coinbase-samples/prime-liquidator-go/README.md

 If the sample application is used to liquidate large positions, there is price action risk that may result in trades executing up to 10% lower than the latest price check.

+If this application is deployed using the sample AWS CloudFormation template, there will be new charges to your AWS account.
+For high throughput Prime portfolios, these charges may be significant.
+As always, continiously review your AWS bill to understand more.

 ## Usage

 ### Create Stack